 When the daytime running light system is active, tail lights on your vehicle are not on.
 It is necessary at dusk to turn on your headlights.
 Failure to do so could cause an accident injuring yourself and others.

 INSTRUMENT BRIGHTNESS CONTROL

-The instrument brightness control operates when the headlight control switch is in the $\Xi P \mathbf{Q} \Xi$, $\mathbb{S} D$ or AUTO position (with autolights activated).
+The instrument brightness control operates when the headlight control switch is in the EDGE. or ₽ position.

-Turn the control to adjust the brightness of instrument panel lights when driving at night.
+Turn the control (A) to adjust the brightness of instrument panel lights when driving at night.